-What is online counselling?
+What is remote counselling?

 - This may be for you if you find it easier to communicate by removing the face-to-face element, but you want to hear my voice and be able to speak with me.